We are sorry. This browser is not supported or JavaScript is not enabled in your browser. Download Google Chrome | Download Mozilla FireFox

 For visa medical appointments, please use our online BOOKING FORM and questionnaire.
 Please note, if you have an early appointment, you will not be allowed access into the building until 9:00am.
 Otherwise, please arrive 30 minutes before your appointment time to allow us to carry out the necessary administration.

 Please note Knightsbridge Doctors operate a cancellation policy.
 If an immigration medical examination is cancelled within 10 days of the appointment a £50 cancellation charge is incurred.
-Additionally if the cancellation is within 24 hours of the booked appointment, the full fee will be charged.
+Additionally if the cancellation is within 48 hours of the booked appointment, 50 percent of the appointment fee will be charged.
+It is the applicant's responsibility to ensure that the paperwork / administration details are up to date and so the applicant is in a position to have the booked immigration medical examination.
+Applicants who attend and don't require an Immigration Medical Examination or cancel at short notice will be subject to the Practice cancellation policy.

 Further information on the health requirements may be found on the New Zealand Immigration website: www.immigration.govt.nz.